sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_3.rst

 then always re-check the MI tables after each new addition, as the MIs are refreshed each time.

-There is also a Table of ``Residual Covariance Modification Indices`` produced by jamovi (:numref:`fig-cfa7`).
+There is also a Table of ``Residual Covariances Modification Indices`` produced by jamovi (:numref:`fig-cfa7`).
 In other words, a table showing which correlated errors, if added to the model, would improve the model fit the most.
 It’s a good idea to look across both MI tables at the same time, spot the largest MI,